grislyeye/vellum-doc/CONTRIBUTING.md

 npm run serve
 ```

-There is a development HTML file located at `/dev/index.html` that you can view
+There is a demo HTML file located at `/index.html` that you can view at
-at http://localhost:8000/dev/index.html.
-Note that this command will serve your
+http://localhost:8000/.
+Note that this command will serve your code using Lit's
-code using Lit's development mode (with more verbose errors).
-To serve your code
+development mode (with more verbose errors).
+To serve your code against Lit's
-against Lit's production mode, use `npm run serve:prod`.
+production mode, use `npm run serve:prod`.

 ## Editing